-It’s Big Sky meets meets six days of big smiles on our epic Glacier National Park/Going to The Sun Road Bike trip.
+Big Sky meets six days of big smiles on our epic Glacier National Park/Going to The Sun Road Bike trip.

-At the same time, we’re mindful of time sensitivity to this big country.
-In sum, of the park’s 150 glaciers, photographed and studied at midcentury, only 25 remain dynamic.
-Park Service divulges that by 2030, accelerated by Climate Change, the park’s namesake glaciers will completely vanish.
+We have to note that the time to enjoy this glacier-based park is running out.
+Of the park’s 150 recorded glaciers, only 25 remain.
+Park Service divulges that by 2030, accelerated by Climate Change, the park’s namesake glaciers will likely completely vanish.

 *ebike available for this tour.
 Some restrictions apply.